Autumn-one/a-calc-old/README.md

 ## Version change

+* 1.3.6
+    - The `!n` formatting parameter is adjusted to the highest priority and any other formatting parameter cannot affect it.
+    - New `!u` formatting parameter to remove the unit part of the result
+    - Type Hint Enhancement
 * 1.3.4
     - Resolve the bug of rounding and rounding to six formatting errors（bug provider: nanarino）
 * 1.3.0